2020 Mongolian parliamentary election: Parties and coalitions

 Multiple candidates were arrested during the election campaign.
-Among them, two were running from the governing MPP, three were candidates of the opposition DP and one was a candidate of the Keep Order!
+Among them, two were running on the governing MPP's ticket, three were candidates of the opposition DP and one was a candidate of the Keep Order!
 Constitution 19 Coalition.

 Opinion polls

 Results

 The Mongolian People's Party won with a supermajority of 62 seats, a slight drop from the 65 won in the prior elections.
 The centre-right Democratic Party won 11 seats.
 The candidate of Our Coalition, former State Great Khural member and vice chairperson of the Mongolian People's Revolutionary Party Sainkhüügiin Ganbaatar, won a seat, as did candidate of the Right Person Electorate Coalition and Chairperson of the National Labour Party Togmidyn Dorjkhand.
 Former Prime Minister of Mongolia Norovyn Altankhuyag won one seat as an Independent candidate.